 - “From” email address:

-unless customized via thewp_mail_from_name
+WordPressunless customized via thewp_mail_from_namefilter.

-library for sending email behind the scenes (included with WordPress), which configures the following additional headers:
+It uses the PHPMailer library for sending email behind the scenes (included with WordPress), which configures the following additional headers:

 - SMTP envelope

-, if set; or dynamically resolved by the mail transfer agent.
+SenderorMAIL FROMin SMTP (which gets turned intoReturn-Pathby the recipient server) toini_get('sendmail_from'), if set; or dynamically resolved by the mail transfer agent.

 This address is used for bounces or notifications about any delivery issues.
-Importantly, it is also used for SFP and DMARC alignment — the hostname (domain) of Return-Path
+Importantly, it is also used for SFP and DMARC alignment — the hostname (domain) of Return-Path should match the From domain.

-which is (1) an invalid/inactive address which can’t even process the bounce emails, (2) will fail the SFP alignment checks by Gmail and other email providers.
+On many hosts the Sender is set to something like www-data@example.com which is (1) an invalid/inactive address which can’t even process the bounce emails, (2) will fail the SFP alignment checks by Gmail and other email providers.

-filter to set the Sender
+Use the phpmailer_init filter to set the Sender email address to the From address:

 add_action(